 Water Safety Wear

 This is dependant on the age of your children and their swimming ability but as Jake was only 2 and had never swum in the sea before, this was an extremely important factor during our holiday.
-We took armbands and a flotation vest and plenty of swim nappies.
+We took armbands and a flotation vest and swim nappies.

 No holiday is complete without an inflatable for the water!
 These are always easily bought whilst you are away and Jake picked a very fetching pink, Disney Princess car.

 We arranged a hire car with a car seat prior to leaving for our holiday because we wanted to be able to get around the island with a young child, safely.
 For us personally this was an absolute travel must-have because we wanted to be able to explore.
 If you are prepared like this you can research the areas you want to visit, plan your trips and arrange to take a sat-nav already equipped with the relevant maps.
 Taxi’s do not supply car seats in Zante and some of the driving is quite hair-raising!
 Having your own car gives you the freedom to see and do so much more during your holiday.

 The accommodation, for us, needs to tick several boxes: plenty of room, somewhere to make food, a pool, friendly staff, on-site entertainment and, if possible, amazing views.
 We chose a villa for last year’s holiday but we were very lucky to be able to visit nearby hotels and also use their facilities during our stay.
 Most hotels welcome daytime visitors as long as you are purchasing food and drink from them and not just cheekily using their pool.
 Prior to booking your accommodation, it is also worth researching what there is to do locally, whether there are shops and restaurants nearby and what entertainment there is for children.